 Step 1: Make Power Data Recovery Bootable Disk by Using Bootable Media Builder

 Install MiniTool Power Data Recovery Bootable Edition on a normal computer, and then launch it to get its main window.

-Now, click the Bootable Media button in the bottom left corner, and then select the WinPE-based media with MiniTool plug-in.
+Now, click the Bootable Media button at the top menu bar, and then select the WinPE-based media with MiniTool plug-in.

 Then, create bootable CD/DVD drive or USB flash drive.
 Note: please back up all important data on the CD/DVD drive or USB drive in advance, because all its data will be deleted.

 Step 2: Boot Your PC from the Burned MiniTool Bootable Disk

 Connect the burned MiniTool bootable disk to your damaged PC that won't boot, then start the computer to attempt recovering data.

 Enter the BIOS and then set Bootable Disc as the 1st boot device and save configuration changes.